ruaridhcostello/web322-main/notes/week02.md

 And lastly, how are you going to handle updating a package and making sure everyone else on your project updates as well?

-Well that’s where the package.json file comes in.
+This is where the package.json file comes in.

 The package.json file is a listing of all the packages your application requires and also which versions are required.
 It provides a simple way for newcomers to your project to get started easily and stay up to date when packages get updated.